Adithya1894/Functional_Testing/README.md

 Now Navigate to the .jar file which should be present in the Target Folder and run the program by using the command JAVA -R jar_name

-After this, we will prompted for an input in the new line
+After this, we will prompted for an input in the new line, it reads the input from the command prompt
 The first line of the input must contain the Test Case number which should be in between 1 - 4 inclusive
 The second line of the input must contain the Number of Variables
 The subsequent lines should contain the Test inputs.